micb25/rhOver/README.md

+# rhOver

+## Installation

-1. PREREQUISITES
+1. Prerequisites

-Development files and libraries of LAPACK and BLAS need to be installed to build rhover.
+   Development files and libraries of LAPACK and BLAS need to be installed to build rhOver.

-2. COMPILATION
+2. Compilation

    Select your Fortran compiler (gfortran or ifort) and the parallelization (serial, OpenMP) with the corresponding Makefile for your platform (only 64-bit supported):

-$> ln -s Makefiles/TARGET Makefile
+   `ln -s Makefiles/TARGET Makefile`

-where TARGET refers to the following available targets:

-	gfortran-serial		GNU gfortran
+    where TARGET refers to the following available targets: gfortran-serial		GNU gfortran
 	   gfortran-omp		GNU gfortran with OpenMP parallelization
 	   ifort-serial		Intel Fortran Compiler
 	   ifort-omp		Intel Fortran Compiler with OpenMP parallelization

     rhover was tested with the following compilers:
-- gfortran 4.8.5
+    * gfortran 4.8.5
-- gfortran 5.2.0
+    * gfortran 5.2.0
-- ifort version 12.1.6
+    * ifort version 12.1.6

     The following command compiles rhover and creates the executable './rhover' in the source directory:

-$> make
+    `make´

-3. RUN rhover
+3. Run rhOver

     A variety of sample input files for rhover is given in the Examples/ folder.
     The rhover job can be started from the command line with the following command:

-$> /path/to/rhover inputfile.dy3 > output.log &
+    `/path/to/rhover inputfile.dy3 > output.log &´

     Note:
-The stack limit should be set to 'unlimited' by running the command 'ulimit -s unlimited' before running rhover, otherwise it can happen that rhover crashes during matrix algebra operations.
+    The stack limit should be set to 'unlimited' by running the command `ulimit -s unlimited´ before running rhover, otherwise it can happen that rhover crashes during matrix algebra operations.